Insect diuretic hormones: Types

-Comparatively recently, a peptide was isolated from the cockroach Diploptera punctata that showed no similarity to any known insect peptide but did show some similarity to vertebrate calcitonin (Furuya et al., 2000).
+Comparatively recently, a peptide was isolated from the cockroach Diploptera punctata that showed no similarity to any known insect peptide but did show some similarity to vertebrate calcitonin.
 The D. punctata peptide, subsequently named Dippu-DH31, turned out to be the first example of a whole new family of insect diuretic peptides – the calcitonin (CT)-like peptides.
 Dippu-DH31 was isolated using a cyclic AMP assay at the same time as a CRF-related peptide from the same insect.
 Ct-like peptides and CRF-related peptides both stimulate cAMP production by isolated tubules, but it is suspected that CT-like peptides target a different cAMP-dependent effector system or activate a different second messenger pathway.
 CT-like peptides have since been identified in other orders – Diptera, Lepidoptera, and one has been partially sequenced from Hymenoptera.
-Unpublished studies show immunologically-related peptides in Tenebrio molitor (Coast et al., 2002).
+Unpublished studies show immunologically related peptides in Tenebrio molitor.

 It appears that all insects possess diuretic factors from two or more families, indicating that fluid balance is very finely controlled.
 Synergism between the different factors has been demonstrated in a number of species.
 However, although it is common, it should not be assumed to be universal.
 Also, in many cases, it is only the effects on fluid secretion that are measured, and while two factors may both increase fluid secretion, their effects on ion transport may be very different.
 Further studies examining the composition of the secreted fluid and electrophysiological experiments that explore ion movement, will shed more light on the actual physiological function of these factors in vivo.

 For example, in vivo experiments have demonstrated that the fluid secreted by the Malpighian tubules of the desert beetle, Onymacris plana is directed to the midgut for recycling to the haemolymph.
-In this way, metabolic wastes are rapidly cleared from the haemolymph without an associated loss of water, indicating that diuretic hormones may not always effect diuresis per se (Nicolson, 1991).
+In this way, metabolic wastes are rapidly cleared from the haemolymph without an associated loss of water, indicating that diuretic hormones may not always effect diuresis per se.